wavemotion-dave/A8DS/readme.md

 A8DS supports 3 optional (but highly recommended) Atari BIOS and BASIC files as follows (with their CRC32):

-*  0x1f9cd270  atarixl.rom   - this is the 16k XL/XE version of the Atari BIOS for XL/XE Machines
+*  atarixl.rom (0x1f9cd270)   - this is the 16k XL/XE version of the Atari BIOS for XL/XE Machines (NTSC Rev 02)
-*  0x3e28a1fe  atariosb.rom  - this is the 12k Atari 800 OS-B revision BIOS for older games
+*  atariosb.rom (0x3e28a1fe)  - this is the 12k Atari 800 OS-B revision BIOS for older games  (NTSC OS-B version 2)
-*  0x7d684184  ataribas.rom  - this is the 8k Atari BASIC cartridge (recommend Rev C)
+*  ataribas.rom (0x7d684184)  - this is the 8k Atari BASIC cartridge (Rev C)

+You can use other versions of these BIOS files, but these are the ones that I'm testing/running with.

 You can install zero, one or more of these files and if you want to use these real ROMs they must reside in the same folder as the A8DS.NDS emulator or you can place your